Tianci-Zheng/Tianci-Zheng.github.io/_pages/about.md

 ------

 **talks**
-X-ray flare and plateau as a tool for probing the GRB central engine, 2023.12.5-8, the first conference of neutron star physics and corresponding phenomenon, Nanjing, China
+X-ray flare and plateau as a tool for probing the GRB central engine

+2023.12.5-8, the first conference of neutron star physics and corresponding phenomenon, Nanjing, China

 **visit**